Prenatal Testing Can Ease Minds Or Heighten Anxieties

 About a dozen lab companies, most based in the San Francisco Bay Area, can scan a patient's blood or saliva for hundreds of conditions that their child could inherit.

-A perfectly healthy parent can pass along an autosomal-recessive disease like cystic fibrosis, Fragile X syndrome or Tay-Sachs, if their partner is also a carrier for the disease.
+A perfectly healthy parent can pass along an autosomal recessive disease like cystic fibrosis or Tay-Sachs, if their partner is also a carrier for the disease.
 When both parents have a mutated version of the same gene, then their child is at an increased risk for developing a condition.

 "In these types of diseases, 80 percent of the time there's no family history," says Jim Goldberg, chief medical officer of Myriad Women's Health.
 Norton agrees that family history is not a very sensitive screening tool.

-Note: An earlier version of the online story incorrectly listed Fragile X syndrome as an example of an autosomal recessive disease.
-In fact, Fragile X syndrome follows an X-linked dominant pattern of inheritance.